dalfor10/Bootstrap-Form-Generator/README.md

 Be it text field, paragraph field, select and multi-select drop-down menus, checkboxes, or radio buttons, all are supported by Bootstrap Form Generator.
 If you require some advanced detailed info such as name, address, email, website address, file uploads, password, calendar, telephone no., anti-spam capture fields, all you have to do is just indicate a field as “required” and if necessary, display a caution notice.

-Another remarkable feature is the one-click to add the all-powerful Google reCapture to prevent sexy spam sent from automated bots.
+Another remarkable feature is the one-click to add the all-powerful Google reCapture to prevent spam sent from automated bots.

 ### HTML Forms
 *    Awesome skins - Modern Flat, Metro, Bootstrap form designs with fancy color schemes